 Can I take a personal or medical leave, go abroad, then apply for retroactive credit?

-No. Brown pre-approval of a student’s intention to study abroad on a semester-length or academic year program must be obtained prior to the student’s participation on the program.
+No. Brown pre-approval of a student’s intention to study abroad on a semester-length or academic year program, following the University's standard study abroad guidelines, must be obtained prior to the student’s participation on the program.
 Students who do not obtain Brown pre-approval of semester or academic year programs before studying abroad will not be eligible for transfer of study abroad credit.
-Students returning to Brown after a medical leave of absence are required to remain at Brown for at least one semester before becoming eligible for consideration to study abroad.